And though I have...understand all mysteries, and all knowledge; ... have not love, I am nothing.

 About the only reasonable conclusion that can be drawn from the secular models is that the current dating models give highly differing results for the same zircon sample and, using the central age of the sample groupings, there were between 125 and 200 × 10 years of decay, at today’s decay rates, which occurred during the Middle Cambrian and Late Jurassic.

-the data clearly show there must have been a period of accelerated decay sometime in the past, most likely during the
+Within the framework of a Biblically based model for creation, the data clearly show there must have been a period of accelerated decay sometime in the past, most likely during the Flood year.

 --The decay rate of 238U appears to have gradually increased from the Middle Cambrian through the Late Jurassic and then began to decrease on or before the Early Miocene until it stabilized at the decay rate we observe today."
 ICR